bslgroup/binding_affinity_US/README.md

 #NPWHAM EXAMPLE

-Sample input and output files (for the Distance-based BEUS simulation with no restraints) are provided for scripts that use the npwham code.
+Sample input and output files (from the Distance-based BEUS simulation with no restraints) are provided for scripts that use the npwham code.

 npwham.cp - code for the Non-Parametric Weighted Histogram Analysis (npwham) Method